AsmaAlibert/odm-dsi-docker/dsi-runtime/docs/advance.md

 It is possible to add multiple DSI configurations to the same Docker image.
 There are 3 ways to do this:

-### Add custom templates into the dsi-runtime image.
+### Add custom templates into the dsi-runtime image

 To do this, set the environment variable `DSI_TEMPLATES` to the path where the `servers` directory, which contains the templates, is located.